Chinmaya2438/FULL-STACK-WEB-DEVELOPMENT-USING-NodeJS/Notes.md

 -> The Call Stack is where JavaScript executes code line by line.It runs synchronous (blocking) code.Only one function at a time can live at the top of the stack.If the stack is busy → NOTHING ELSE can run.Callback Queue holds async callbacks waiting for their turn.Event Loop connects them.

 ----------
+-> NodeJs comes with a inbuilt module called as http which helps to create a server using const VariableName = http.createServer((req,res)=>) which takes two parameters request and response.
+The res.end is used to show the value in the localhost:PortNumber and you can also get what are the headers content in the request by using req.headers.
+We can use a dedicated port using VariableName.listen(PortNumber).